 KOSPI May Give Up Support At 2,500 Points

-(RTTNews) - The South Korea stock market has alternated between positive and negative finishes through the last four trading days since the end of the three-day losing streak in which it had eased almost 10 points or 0.4 percent.
-The KOSPI now rests just above the 2,515-point plateau and it may extend its losses on Monday.
+(RTTNews) - The South Korea stock market on Friday snapped the three-day winning streak in which it had rallied more than 75 points or 3.1 percent.
+The KOSPI now rests just above the 2,520-point plateau and it's expected to open under pressure again on Monday.

-The global forecast for the Asian markets is soft on concerns over U.S. tariffs that were put in place over the weekend.
-The European markets were up and the U.S. bourses were down and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is negative on inflation and tariff concerns.
+The European and U.S. markets were down and the Asian bourses are expected to follow that lead.

-The KOSPI finished modestly lower on Friday following losses from the technology stocks, gains from the financials and automobile producers and a mixed picture from the chemical companies.
+The KOSPI finished modestly lower on Friday following losses from the chemicals, industrials and technology stocks, while the financial sector was mixed.

-Among the actives, KB Financial rallied 3.15 percent, while Hana Financial and Shinhan Financial both collected 2.20 percent, Samsung Electronics stumbled 2.42 percent, Samsung SDI tumbled 1.99 percent, LG Electronics skidded 1.06 percent, SK Hynix plummeted 9.86 percent, Naver surged 6.13 percent, LG Chem sank 0.84 percent, Lotte Chemical added 0.54 percent, POSCO Holdings and SK Innovation both fell 0.38 percent, SK Telecom climbed 1.09 percent, KEPCO rose 0.24 percent, Hyundai Motor gained 0.49 percent, Kia Motors perked 0.29 percent and Hyundai Mobis was unchanged.
+Among the actives, Shinhan Financial retreated 1.50 percent, while KB Financial strengthened 1.30 percent, Hana Financial collected 0.33 percent, Samsung Electronics shed 0.56 percent, Samsung SDI skidded 1.18 percent, LG Electronics slumped 1.24 percent, SK Hynix dipped 0.25 percent, Naver tanked 2.80 percent, LG Chem stumbled 2.25 percent, Lotte Chemical surrendered 1.98 percent, SK Innovation declined 2.06 percent, POSCO Holdings weakened 1.44 percent, SK Telecom dropped 1.60 percent, KEPCO sank 2.12 percent, Hyundai Mobis lost 1.79 percent, Hyundai Motor retreated 1.47 percent and Kia Motors tumbled 2.33 percent.

-The lead from Wall Street is negative as the major averages opened higher on Friday and stayed that way for much of the day before a late slide saw them all finish in the red.
+The lead from Wall Street is soft as the major averages opened higher on Friday but quickly slipped under water and finished the session with sizeable losses.

 Inside Trading & Investment